nsaylan/Cohort-19/devops/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

         - containerPort: 80
 ```

-- Create a file named `account-svc.yaml` for account service object.
+- Create a file named `account-svc.yaml` for the account service object.

 ```yaml
 apiVersion: v1